uclasystem/VQPy/README.md

         raise NotImplementedError
 ```

+#### Tracker

 There are two level of trackers in VQPy.
 The surface level tracker stores the `VObj` instances by classes, and this is where `VObj` instances are created.
 For the default surface level tracker, different classes will be tracked separately using the ground level tracker.
 This level of tracker should generate the `track_id` field based on the provided detection result in this frame.
 Clearly, these trackers should be able to memorize historic detection results.

-To implement a customized method generating `track_id`, one should inherit `GroundTrackerBase` and register it to our backend.
-The interface of the ground level tracker is show below:
+Currently, we only support the customization of ground level tracker.
+Users should inherit the following `GroundTrackerBase` and register it to our backend using (TODO).
+The customized tracker takes the output of detector as input and generate the `track_id` field and possibly some other fields for each object.
+Then it should return two list of objects, one representing the current tracked objects, and one representing the tracklets we have currently lost, but might rediscover in the future.

 ```python
 class GroundTrackerBase(object):